 Online payments.
 Telegram is famous for allowing to pay for goods via its bot platform.
-Yet, Chinese WeChat was one of the first messengers to allow people buy stuff using its app.
+Yet, Chinese WeChat was one of the first messengers to allow people to buy stuff using its app.
 It charges a 0.6% fee for each transaction (which is much lower than PayPal or Stripe).

-WeChat’s average revenue per user (ARPU) is $7 or seven times higher than WhatsApp.
+As a result, WeChat’s average revenue per user (ARPU) is $7 or seven times higher than WhatsApp.

 And then there are some unorthodox methods like selling messenger-themed merchandise.
 So again, thinking out of the box = more money.